CityUHK-CALAS/cityuhk-calas.github.io/content/authors/Alaan/_index.md

   - Master Students
 ---

-Mr. Runlang MA received his B.Eng. from Electrical Engineer department of Jilin University in 2023.
+Mr. Runlang MA(Alaan) received his B.Eng. from Electrical Engineer department of Jilin University in 2023.
 He is currently a Master of Science student in the Department of Electrical Engineering at City University of Hong Kong, under the supervison of Prof. Ray C. C. Cheung.